katez/pixsycom_bot/README.md

 # starter-ruby-bot

 ## Overview
-A simple starting point for creating a Beep Boop hostable, Ruby based Slack bot.
+A simple Beep Boop hostable, Ruby based Slack bot for the customer service and copyright compliance team at Pixsy.

 Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
 The Slack API documentation can be found [here](https://api.slack.com/).